DigitalTibetan/DigitalTibetan/docs/tibetan_fonts.md

 So Tibetan fonts either look artificial or are incomplete...

+### Using fonts with an open license is important

+If you are working on Tibetan projects that involve Sanskrit stacks (mantras), Chinese transliterations or Dzongkha shortcuts, then there will be the situation that a given font doesn't correctly render a stack that is needed.
+In such a situation, it is possible to extend a given font by providing additional glyphs for such a special case.
+See [Tibetan font creation](tibetan_font_creation.md) for details.

+If the font you are using is not under a free license, then you won't be able to distribute any changes that you have made to a font to add needed glyphs.

 The following list contains a number of fonts with good coverage of the most common glyphs and open licenses.
 ## Overview of freely available Unicode Tibetan fonts